sdsc/beast-roll/README.md

 ## Overview

 This roll bundles the Bayesian Evolutionary Analysis Sampling Trees package.
+Currently the current and previous versions are built.

 For more information about BEAST please visit the <a href="http://beast.bio.ed.ac.uk/Main_Page" target="_blank">official web page</a>.